joshisumit/jekyll-now/resume.md

 ##Projects
 ###1) Reconfigurable Cloud

-####Platform Used: `Linux, Shell Scripting, LXC, cgroup`
+Platform Used: `Linux, Shell Scripting, LXC, cgroup`

-Cloud computing is emerging as an additional deployment option for some of the HPC applications.
-But still, it currently does not come without drawbacks for application performance.
-These performance issues take place due to resource contention, where one VM is able to impact the performance of another.
-This interference directly creates impact on performance and scalability of HPC application.
-Additionally, virtualization overhead is also a barrier for adoption of cloud for HPC application.

-Reconfigurable Cloud, is able to accommodate commodity application and HPC application on the same hardware.
-It solves the above issues by isolating HPC workload from other users and by giving near native performance for running HPC applications.
-With reconfigurable approach, same web- oriented cloud infrastructure can also be reused for HPC as well.
+Reconfigurable cloud aims at running Cloud and HPC applications on the same infrastructure in a way that preserves the consolidation capabilities of commodity clouds.
+It improves HPC application performance by running them in LXC(Linux Containers).Moreover it aims at optimal utilization of IT infrastructure.

 ###2) Easy Wordpress

-Platform used: Linux, Shell Script
+Platform used: `Linux, Shell Script`

 [Easy Wordpress](https://github.com/joshisumit/easy_wordpress) is a shell script that easily creates wordpress hosting environment.
 It rapidly installs wordpress on Ubuntu, by eliminating a lot of the up front setup.